scaffolder/dsl/README.md

 Scaffolder DSL or SDSL is a concise, declarative and narrow domain specific modeling language for everything related to software design, architecture, development, support, maintenance...
 Model once and plan, design, develop, run, operate anything, everywhere!

-Supports structural and behavior modelling of any software development phase and methodology.
+Supports structural and behavior modelling of any software development phase, process, methodology, tool and more.

 ## Syntax